quantumjim/Quantum-information-course-Basel/README.md

 ## Exercises

 Some exercises will be in the form of Jupyter notebooks.
 These can be run locally by installing [Python 3](https://www.python.org/downloads/), [Jupyter](https://jupyter.org/) and [Qiskit](https://qiskit.org/).
-They can also be run online without any installation using the [IBM Quantum Experience](https://quantum-computing.ibm.com/jupyter/).
-For this, just use the 'import' function.
+They can also be run online without any installation using the [IBM Quantum Lab](https://quantum-computing.ibm.com/lab).
+When you are on the files menu of the lab, you can click on the 'upload file' icon to upload notebooks.

 The easiest way to to download the exercises is to download the whole repository using [this link](https://github.com/quantumjim/Quantum-information-course-Basel/archive/master.zip).